This post was last updated on December 28th, 2022

 Let’s be honest, despite having more entertainment than previous generations, we’re somewhat incapable of entertaining ourselves without screens.

-From our TV set up right down to scrolling endlessly through Instagram posts on our phone when there is nothing else going on… It feels strange how much time people spend focusing on their own screen and forgetting to interact with others sometimes!
+From our TV set up right down to scrolling endlessly through Instagram posts on our phone when there is nothing else going on… It feels strange how much time people spend focusing on their own screens and forgetting to interact with others sometimes.

 In this article, we’ll go over how you can organize an indoor treasure hunt and some of our favorite riddles and tips.
 Let’s check this out!

 An indoor treasure hunt is an event whereby people have to find a top number of hidden objects, solve riddles or accomplish challenges in order to win.
-Those are not just for kids, they can also be fun as within family, friends or in the office.
+Those are not just for kids, they can also be fun with family, friends, or in the office.